 Purchase a project management tool that will allow your development team to focus on writing code.
-The longer your team spends writing update emails, the less time they spend building your product.
+The more time your team spends on sending task updates, the less time they spend building your product.

-Training and development have been proven to improve the productivity and satisfaction of employees.
+Training and professional development have been proven to improve the productivity and satisfaction of employees.

-However, many traditional companies still expect their employees to learn new techniques and skills on their own time and on their own dime.
+However, many traditional companies still expect their employees to learn new techniques and skills on their own time and their own dime.
 More often than not, the problem with this is they may not have the time, money, or desire to do this.

-By providing training and continuous education to your developers, you are expanding their skill sets that can be used for future projects.
-This will benefit the company in the long run.
+By providing training and continuous education to your developers, you expand the skill sets that they can use for future projects.
+This setup will benefit the company in the long run.
 If you want to have better developers on your team, consider having a mentorship program among your employees.
-You should also look at training opportunities outside of your office.
+It would help if you also looked at training opportunities outside of your office.

-Even if training is not possible due to budgetary constraints, it is still possible to conduct internal training sessions or to allow employees to spend a portion of their time on self-education.
-As your developers get better at their jobs, they will be more productive.
+Even if training is not possible due to budget constraints, it is still possible to conduct internal training sessions or allow employees to spend a portion of their time on self-education.
+After all, as your developers get better at their jobs, they will be more productive.
 For instance, at Arcanys there’s a Paid Weekend Training Program that gives developers, testers, and other tech experts the time and opportunity to learn other technologies.
 And the arrangement comes with a P600 allowance, P150 meal allowance, and a bonus for passing the certification training.

-Moreover, don’t limit your developers to technical skills training, as you can also provide training for leadership, interpersonal communication, management, etc. These types of training can make them more efficient in handling and communicating issues and assure them of career advancement within your organization.
+Moreover, don’t limit your developers to technical skills training.
+Think also of providing training for leadership, interpersonal communication, management, etc. These types of training can make them more efficient in handling and communicating issues as well as assure them of career advancement within your organization.

-Many managers think that the key to higher productivity is to work more than eight hours.
-In reality, you will see that much of an eight-hour workday can be productive enough if used properly and wisely.
-Plus, your team would most probably rather strive to be more efficient in eight hours than learn to love 10-hour days.
+Many managers think that the key to higher productivity is to work more than eight hours daily.
+In reality, an eight-hour workday can be productive enough if used properly and wisely.
+Plus, your team would most probably rather strive to be more efficient in eight hours than learn to love 10-hour workdays.
 A study by John Pencavel of Stanford University even revealed that reducing working hours can improve productivity.

-Instead of extending the working hours, find out what are the tasks that are consuming most of your developers’ time (ex. answering emails, attending meetings, giving status updates) and find out ways how you can reduce or eliminate these.
+Instead of extending the work hours, find out what are the tasks that are consuming most of your developers’ time (e.g., answering emails, attending meetings, giving status updates) and find out ways how you can reduce or eliminate these.
 A few proven ways to do this are the following:

-- Talk to your team and find out where they are “losing” a lot of time and try to eliminate those wasted hours wherever possible.
+- As mentioned, talk to your team and find out where they are “losing” a lot of time and try to eliminate those wasted hours wherever possible.

 - Limit the use of email to important matters or use messaging apps for instant communication.

 The “flow” for the developers is the state when they feel the most focused and productive.
-Most of their work is done during this state.
+Therefore, most of their work is done during this state.

 Different people get into the flow in a variety of ways.
 The key is knowing your developers and creating a work environment with minimal to no distractions for them.
 So how do you manage that?
 Well, below are some ways to help them get into and stay in the flow:

-Finding that time of the day where one can be really productive is crucial, and managers can be able to accommodate this by providing flexible working hours.
+Finding that time of the day and the setup where one can be really productive is crucial, so it’s really best that managers accommodate an overall flexible work arrangement for their team.

 Most managers believe that programming requires extended periods of intense concentration.
 What they don’t realize is that they are not doing a very good job at letting their team focus on their work.
-Distractions can take all sorts of forms such as instant messaging, e-mails, requests for status reports, and goofing off.
+Distractions can take all sorts of forms, such as chatting, e-mails, requests for status reports, and goofing off.

 One thing that can help is to change the way you communicate.
-Encourage face-to-face and instant messaging for time-critical items, and ask that your team keep e-mail closed for much of the day.
+Encourage face-to-face or instant messaging for time-critical items, and ask that your team keep emails closed for much of the day.

 - Use online tools for better attention and focus

 Encourage your team to make use of online apps or tools to help them further minimize those distractions.
-Examples of these are RescueTime, which monitors the time you spend on application and websites; focus@will, which provides music that is scientifically-proven to improve focus and productivity; and Self-Control, which blocks out websites irrelevant to a workplace for a set amount of time.
+Examples of these are RescueTime, which monitors the time you spend on applications and websites; focus@will, which provides music that is scientifically-proven to improve focus and productivity; and Self-Control, which blocks out websites irrelevant to a workplace for a set amount of time.